TamimEhsan/interview-questions-bangladesh/CONTRIBUTING.md

 Use pull requests to contribute to the project.

 ### Adding a New Company
 If the company eg `Generic Company Ltd` is not in the list, then create a new file for the company in root folder eg `generic.md`, then add that in the table of contents in `/vitepress/config.mjs`.
 In the json file, find the items in themeConfig.sidebar.items.
-And add your new entry here
+And add your new entry here.
+If you feel like this is too much hassle, then just mention it in the pull request.
+I will add it later.

 ```json
 items: [